blahosyl/dinner-party/README.md

 All lists shown to the user are alphabetized, which aids visual processing.

+##### String transformations

+The shopping list is presented twice during the flow of the program: at the end of planning, and during the pantry checking process.

+Each of these is very different from each other as well as from how the data is stored, tailored too the specific purpose in the flow.

+Both are

+- transformed into a readable string
+- alphabetized
+- measurement names are shown instead of abbreviations
+- singular/plural is handled based on the quantity

 ##### Input in error messages

 When a user enters an invalid input, the input is repeated in the error message.
 This improves user interaction, and also avoids misunderstanding that could result from a [user entering input before the propmt apppears](https://github.com/blahosyl/dinner-party/issues/39).